Why Is the National U.S. Cesarean Section Rate So High?

 Three Myths about the Cesarean Section RateTo explain the high cesarean section rate, health professionals and journalists often point the spotlight on mothers themselves.
 Many assume that leading factors in the trend are: 1) more and more women are asking for c-sections that have no medical rationale, 2) the number of women who genuinely need a cesarean is increasing, and 3) liability pressure is driving rates up.
 None appears to account for a large portion of the growth in the cesarean rate since it began to rise in 1996.

 Despite a lot of talk about "maternal request" cesareans, few women appear to be taking this step.
-Childbirth Connection's national Listening to Mothers survey of women who gave birth in hospitals in 2005 was the first study to poll women about these decisions in the United States.
-When we asked mothers who had had a cesarean why they had it and who had initiated it, just one woman among nearly 1600 survey participants reported that she had had a planned first c-section with no medical reason at her own request (Declercq et al. 2006a).
+Childbirth Connection's national Listening to Mothers survey of women who gave birth in hospitals from mid-2011 to mid-2012 polled women about these decisions in the United States.
+When we asked mothers with a cesarean when and why they had it, just 1% of Listening to Mothers III survey participants with an initial or "primary" cesarean" reported that she had had a planned cesarean with the understanding that there was no medical reason for it (Declercq et al. 2013).
 Those who have looked at this question in other countries have found similar results (McCourt et al. 2007).

 Finally, fear of malpractice liability is frequently cited as a major driver of the extensive use of cesarean section.
 However, a series of studies have examined this question and have concluded that the role of liability pressure is modest at best and can account for just a fraction of the steep recent rise (Sakala et al. 2013).
 Further, this factor is overpowered by the role of variation in professional practice style (e.g., Baicker et al. 2006).